innonymous/compose/README.md

 <br>

-Since we have clear and easy [documentation](https://innonymous.tk/api/docs) you can use our backend and create your own client-side application!
+Since we have clear and easy [documentation](https://innonymous.tk/api/docs) (powered by swagger) you can use our backend and create your own client-side application!

 <br>